cgoulart35/YouTube-Python-Tool/README.md

 ## Prerequisites
 - Python 3.x installed
 - Python Dependencies: `google-api-python-client` `google-auth-oauthlib`
-- Create YouTube Data API v3 service account & generate/download client secret key
+- Create a Google Project with YouTube Data API v3 & generate/download OAuth2 client secret key file
-- Add service account email as a manager to your YouTube account
+- Create an environment variable that points to your OAuth2 client secret key file path
-- Create an environment variable that points to your client secret key path
+- Add yourself as a test user to your application

 ## Running `bulk-remove-from-playlist` Python script
 1. This Python script allows you to remove many videos from a YouTube playlist.